 - damaging the participant’s reputation

-Certain categories of research are eligible for an expedited review process, in which three members of the IRB will review the proposal.
-Research falling into this category will require more complete descriptions than research that is likely to be exempt, but because the research raises few, if any, ethical issues, these descriptions are usually short.
-Normally, an expedited review will be completed within 10 days.
+Research falling into this category will require more complete descriptions than research that is Exempt or subject to Limited Review, but because the research raises few, if any, ethical issues, these descriptions are usually short.
+Normally, an expedited review will be completed in approximately two to three weeks.

 Full Committee Review

 Research that is not exempt and that does not qualify for expedited review must be submitted to the IRB for full review.
 This type of review requires a convened meeting of the Committee, with a quorum of its members present.
-Thus, 3-4 review cycles/semester have been established.
+Thus, 3 review cycles per semester have been established.
 Please see the Committee Calendar for scheduled meetings and submission deadlines.

 The deadline for submission of proposals requiring full review is approximately 10 days before the next scheduled committee meeting.
 This allows a one-week period for preliminary review by IRB members, who provide feedback and questions to the Chair.
 Researchers can expect feedback from the Committee within a few days of the meeting.
 Possible actions include:

-- request for revisions that can be accepted by the Chair, by a designated member of the IRB, or by the Administrative Assistant to the IRB.
+- request for revisions that can be accepted by the Chair, by a designated member of the IRB, or by the Administrative Coordinator to the IRB.

 - request for revisions that must be re-reviewed by the IRB or by a subcommittee of the IRB.